peteroupc/html3dutil/doc/H3DU.Transform.md

 #### Example

-    // Set an object's orientation to 30 degrees about the X-axis transform.setQuaternion(H3DU.Math.quatFromAxisAngle(20,1,0,0));
+    // Set an object's orientation to 30 degrees about the X axis transform.setQuaternion(H3DU.Math.quatFromAxisAngle(20,1,0,0));
     // Set an object's orientation to identity (no rotation) transform.setQuaternion(H3DU.Math.quatIdentity());